brian-davis/miniature-octo-happiness/games/pong/README.md

 ```
-$ ruby obstacle/obstacle_runner.rb

-OBSTACLE

-This demonstrates interaction of the cursor with an obstacle wall placed in the middle of the board.
-Try bouncing the cursor against the wall at various points and angles.
-Move the cursor using 9-key numpad, up/down/left/right arrow keys, or i/k/j/l keys.
+Pong

+Play ping-pong.
+Two players control a moving ball with paddles.
+If it goes past the edge of the window on the left or right, the game ends.

-Press the space bar to start or stop.
+Press the space bar to start.
 Press Q to quit.
+Player 1:
+  "i": move up
+  "k": stop/start
+  ",": move down

+Player 2:
+  "keypad 8": move up
+  "keypad 5": stop/start
+  "keypad 2": move down
 ```